iremkapucuoglu/p4b-website/content/en/posts/2022-07-13-is-munich-15-minute-city-ready.md

 ---
-author : "reynartz"
-categories : [other]
-date : 2022-07-12T22:00:00Z
+author: reynartz
+categories:
+- other
+date: 2022-07-12T22:00:00.000+00:00
+description: 'GOAT as a planning tool is a suitable instrument for implementing and planning a 15-minute city.
+Read here what constitutes a 15-minute city and whether the city of Munich is ready for it. '
+image: "/images/bildschirmfoto-von-2022-07-14-09-07-24.png"
-description : "GOAT as a planning tool is a suitable instrument for implementing and planning a 15-minute city.
-Read here what constitutes a 15-minute city and whether the city of Munich is ready for it. " draft : false image : "/images/bildschirmfoto-von-2022-07-13-13-05-44.png" summary : "GOAT as a planning tool is a suitable instrument for implementing and planning a 15-minute city.
-Read here what constitutes a 15-minute city and whether the city of Munich is ready for it." thumbnail : "/images/bildschirmfoto-von-2022-07-13-13-05-44.png" title : "Is Munich 15-minute city ready? " translationKey : "15_minutes_city_munich"
+summary: GOAT as a planning tool is a suitable instrument for implementing and planning a 15-minute city.
+Read here what constitutes a 15-minute city and whether the city of Munich is ready for it.
+thumbnail: "/images/bildschirmfoto-von-2022-07-13-13-05-44.png"
+title: 'Is Munich 15-minute city ready? '
+translationKey: 15_minutes_city_munich

 ---
 ## What is the 15-minutes city?